-- 1. The RO membrane typically lasts about 2-3 years.
+- 1. The RO membrane typically lasts about 2 3 years.
 The membrane life span depends on the source water quality, your water usage, and how often the three pre-filters are replaced.
 To ensure the system's performance and water purity, it is important to replace the pre-filter cartridges on schedule.
-Use a TDS meter to periodically to check the RO water purity. - 2.
+Use a TDS meter to periodically check the RO water purity. - 2.
 Shut off the cold water supply valve and tank valve, and open the RO faucet to depressurize the system.
 Place a bucket or towel under the system to catch any water spills. - 3.
 Remove the tubing from the quick-connect fitting on the membrane housing cap.
 Use the membrane housing wrench to twist off the housing cap in a counter-clockwise direction. - 4.
 Pull out the old membrane.
 Use scissors or pliers to apply leverage if necessary. - 5.
 Clean the membrane housing using hot water and scent-free dish soap (optional).
 Rinse thoroughly. - 6.
 Cut open the small end of the vacuum sealed packaging containing the new RO membrane.
-Hold the new membrane through the packaging, and insert it into the housing. - 7.
+Hold the new membrane through the packaging, and insert it into the housing without touching the membrane with your bare hands to avoid contamination of the membrane. - 7.
 Make sure the O-ring is properly seated on the end of the membrane housing as shown in the previous images.
 We recommend replacing the O-ring every 3 years to prevent leaking due to an expired or dried out O-ring. - 8.
-Place the membrane housing cap back on and hand tighten it, then use the housing wrench to tighten it another $\frac{1}{4}-\frac{1}{2}$ " of a turn.
+Place the membrane housing cap back on and hand tighten it, then use the housing wrench to tighten it another \(^{1}/4-\)'/2'' of a turn.
 Do not over tighten.